10 items to include in supplier audit checklists template

 Supplier audits consist of the assessment of both generic processes and specific processes based on the supplier category.

 Because the specific questions vary from one industry to another and even within companies, the flexibility to edit your supplier audit checklist templates must be required from any system used to conduct supplier audits and share results.

 The listed supplier audit checklist template items can be included in most supplier audit templates to ensure suppliers meet their quality standards and specifications.

 Using the Poimapper smart checklist app our clients include scoring rules to every item that automatically calculates the overall score of the audit.
 Read more about our supplier audit solution here.

 10 items you should include in your supplier audit checklist template…

-The personnel of the supplier needs to be properly trained and certified.
-In particular in inspections, staff needs to have qualifications, the scope of authorization and period of validity defined.
+The personnel of the supplier need to be properly trained and certified.
+In particular in inspections, staff needs to have qualifications, the scope of authorization and the period of validity defined.

 Ensure the supplier is able to translate the customer requirements into a world-class quality product at a competitive price.
 Can the customer satisfaction of the supplier be guaranteed?